ocsigen/ocsigen.github.io/_posts/2016-03-30-tuto-graffiti2.md

 ---
 title: Ocsigen&#58; step by step tutorial for client-server Web application (2/2)
 layout: default
-author: Vincent Balat
+author: Ocsigen team
 authorurl: http://ocsigen.org
 ---

 This is the end of the tutorial about writing a collaborative Web drawing in OCaml.
 Have a look at
 [the full tutorial](http://ocsigen.org/tuto/manual/application)
-if you haven't read the first part.
+if you haven't read the first part or if you want a version with full colors and links.

 In the last part, we've seen how to create a client-server Web application in OCaml.
 The server generates a Web page and sends it together with an OCaml program (compiled to JavaScript) to the browser.

-We will now see how to draw on the canvas, program mouse events with Lwt, and do server to client communication using Eliom buses.
+We will now see how to draw on the canvas, program mouse events with Lwt, and do server to client communication on a bus.

 ## Collaborative drawing application